 (4) If a valid Output Schedule does not exist for a Resource that has a status of On-Line DSR at the time of SCED execution, then ERCOT shall notify the QSE and set the Output Schedule equal to the telemetered output of the Resource until a revised Output Schedule is validated.

-(5) For Generation Resources with a Resource Status other than ONTEST, if a valid Energy Offer Curve or an Output Schedule does not exist for a non-Dynamically Scheduled Resource that has a status of On-Line at the end of the Adjustment Period, then ERCOT shall notify the QSE and set the Output Schedule equal to the then current telemetered output of the Resource until an Output Schedule or Energy Offer Curve is submitted in a subsequent Adjustment Period.
+(5) For Generation Resources with a Resource Status other than ONTEST or SHUTDOWN, if a valid Energy Offer Curve or an Output Schedule does not exist for a non-Dynamically Scheduled Resource that has a status of On-Line at the end of the Adjustment Period, then ERCOT shall notify the QSE and set the Output Schedule equal to the then current telemetered output of the Resource until an Output Schedule or Energy Offer Curve is submitted in a subsequent Adjustment Period.

 6.4.3 Energy Offer Curve